Can Resale Save The Store?

 Estimated Read Time: 2-3 Minutes

-“Resale, re-commerce, secondhand, used, pre-loved” and of course “thrift” are all interchangeable names for a rising category of retail—the indecisive naming both a sign of its youth and potential.
-The U.S. resale market is projected to be valued at more than $353 billion by 2030, up 145% from 2020.
-A recent survey by online re-seller thredUP estimates that resale will grow 16 times faster than the broader retail sector.
-In the next decade, resale companies could make up 25% of retail as a whole.
-The customer is speaking and it's time to listen.
+“Resale,” “re-commerce,” “secondhand,” “used,” “pre-loved,” and, “thrift” are all interchangeable terms for a thriving retail category.
+The U.S. resale market is projected to exceed $353 billion by 2030, up a remarkable 145% from 2020.
+A recent survey by online re-seller thredUP estimates that resale will grow 16 times faster than the broader retail industry.
+Within the next decade, resale companies could constitute a significant 25% of the entire retail landscape.
+The message is clear: it’s time for retailers to take notice.

-Given all we know about resale from established and emerging players, WD recently conducted a study to learn what consumers think of the opportunity going forward.
-We surveyed more than 2,500 people across multiple generations to tell us about their habits related to shopping, buying, selling, or trading used products, and whether resale opportunities in traditional stores would get them to come in more often.
+Given all we know about resale from established and emerging players in the resale market, we conducted a study to gauge consumer sentiments and the potential for the future.
+Over 2,500 respondents spanning multiple generations shared their shopping habits related to buying, selling, and trading used products, and their receptivity to resale options within traditional retail establishments.
 The results were, to say the least, powerful.

-More than 71% of respondents said they participate in shopping for used merchandise at least once a month – 11% participate daily, 26% weekly, and 33% monthly.
-Their motivation to shop secondhand is connected to many factors beyond price—they're also drawn to it for fun, “treasure hunting,” and sustainability benefits.
+More than 71% of respondents admitted to shopping for used merchandise at least once a month – 11% participate daily, 26% weekly, and 33% monthly.
+Their motivations extend beyond cost savings; they revel in the thrill of the hunt, the excitement of discovering hidden treasures, and the eco-friendly aspect of sustainable shopping.

 Want a copy of this exclusive white paper?
 Fill out the form below to download it for FREE.